BunsDev/iMO/README.md

 treasuries, LSDs, LRTs, EIGEN deposits, sUSDe...all share
 the property that at some point in the future they will be
 redeemable for their underlying property.
 The future is a
-projection: the net present value of force times distance:
+projection (the net present value of force times distance):

 `work` (leverage is always inter-subjective, profitable or not
 depending on the circumstances).
 The present has value as